Mode of Work Designations

-The Client Services team is available to answer any questions you may have about your work mode designation for this academic year.
-You can find the contact information for the client services partner for your area using the table below.
+The HR Business Partners are available to answer any questions you may have about your work mode designation for this academic year.
+You can find the contact information for the HR business partner for your area using the table below.

 |Interim Director||Roberta Kelley Paul|

 Lauinger Library, The College, Walsh School of Foreign Service, McCourt School of Public Policy, and Graduate School of Arts and Sciences.

 McDonough Business School, School of Continuing Studies, Provost Operations and all areas under the Provost Office, and Qatar.

 |Planning and Facilities Management||TJ Jefferson|

 Phase 1: Mode of Work for 2021-22 Academic Year

 The Department of Human Resources worked with the schools and business units across the University to determine how to best serve the returning residential and on-campus academic and research community.
 Once approved by the appropriate campus EVP/COO, each staff and AAP position received a temporary mode of work designation for the 2021-22 academic year.

 Phase II: Mode of Work for 2022-23 Academic Year and Beyond

 Campus leadership teams reviewed position rosters and made final work mode designations in all position descriptions.
 The Department of Human Resources notified staff/AAP employees of their work mode designation and hybrid and remote work agreements have been issued in GMS.